Br3nda/drupal-module-og/README.txt

 ------------------
 You may wish to stylize nodes which have properties assigned by this module.
 --- public vs. private posts are denoted by $node->og_public
---- group assignments (if any) are to be found in $node->og_groups. this is an array of nids. the group names are in $node->og_groups_names.
+--- group assignments (if any) are to be found in $node->og_groups_both. if you just want to print a list of links to the affiliated groups, see $og_links variable in any group post.
 --- you may wish to omit the node author and time if we are showing a group home page. also consider not showing node links for these nodes since they just add clutter.
 --- provided in this package are two template files for the phptemplate engine.
-One stylizes group nodes as suggested above and the other stylizes all other nodes as suggested above.
-These can be starting points for your customization of look and feel of the central area of the group home page.
+One stylizes group nodes and the other stylizes all other stylizes group posts.
+These can be starting points for your customization of look and feel of your group.
 Or you might use the included og_panels module to achieve custom group homepages (and other group pages) that group admins can design themselves.

 INTEGRATION
 ---------------------